-Six months ended 2021 £'000 ended ember 2020 £'000 Adjustments for: Share of profit of associates Share of profit of joint ventures Finance income Impairment losses, net of reversals, on financial assets Other gains and losses Finance costs Income tax expense Gain on disposal of discontinued operations Depreciation of property, plant and equipment Impairment loss on property, plant and equipment Depreciation of right-of-use-assets Amortisation of intangible assets Impairment of goodwill Share-based payment expense Fair value gain/loss on investment property Gain on disposal of property, plant and equipment Increase/(decrease) in provisions Fair value gain/loss on derivatives and other financial assets held for trading Difference between pension funding contributions paid and the pension cost charge 2000 Operating cash flows before movements in working capital Decrease/(increase) in inventories Decrease/(increase) in trade and other receivables Increase/(decrease) in trade and other payables Decrease/(increase) in contract assets Decrease/(increase) in contract costs Increase/(decrease) in contract liabilities Increase/(decrease) in refund liability Increase/(decrease) in deferred income Cash generated by operations Income taxes paid Net cash from operating activities
+Six months end 2022 £'000 led 30 June 2021 £'000 Year-ended 31 December 2021 £'000

+Profit for the year

+Adjustments for:

+Share of profit of associates

+Share of profit of joint ventures

+Finance income

+Impairment losses, net of reversals, on financial assets

+Other gains and losses

+Finance costs

+Income tax expense

+Gain on disposal of discontinued operations

+Depreciation of property, plant and equipment

+Impairment loss on property, plant and equipment

+Depreciation of right-of-use-assets

+Amortisation of intangible assets

+Impairment of goodwill

+Share-based payment expense

+Fair value gain/loss on investment property

+Gain on disposal of property, plant and equipment

+Increase/(decrease) in provisions

+Fair value gain/loss on derivatives and other financial assets held for trading

+Difference between pension funding contributions paid and the pension cost

+charge

+Operating cash flows before movements in working capital

+Decrease/(increase) in inventories

+Decrease/(increase) in trade and other receivables

+Increase/(decrease) in trade and other payables

+Decrease/(increase) in contract assets

+Decrease/(increase) in contract costs

+Increase/(decrease) in contract liabilities

+Increase/(decrease) in refund liability

+Increase/(decrease) in deferred income

+Cash generated by operations

+Income taxes paid

+·

+Net cash from operating activities

 Additions to property, plant and equipment during the period amounting to \pounds million were financed by new leases.
-Additions of \pounds million in the six months ended 30 June 2021 were acquired on deferred payment terms, which remained outstanding at 30 June 2021.
+Additions of \pounds million in the six months ended 30 June 2022 were acquired on deferred payment terms, which remained outstanding at 30 June 2022.

-Cash and cash equivalents (which are presented as a single class of assets on the face of the Statement of Financial Position) comprise cash at bank and other short-term highly liquid investments with a maturity of three months or less.
+Cash and cash equivalents (which are presented as a single class of assets on the face of the Statement of Financial Position) comprise cash at bank and other short-term highly liquid investments with a maturity of three months or less that are held for the purpose of meeting short-term cash commitments rather than for investment purposes.